11.28 Dispositional Hearing

 5. Responsible relatives; and

-5. Submits a written pre-dispositional report three (3) days prior to the dispositional hearing, which may include:
+6. Submits a written AOC-DNA-12 Dependency/Neglect or Abuse Dispositional Report seven (7) working days before the dispositional hearing, which may include:

 1. Summary of allegations;

-2. Statement of family changes that are needed to correct the problems necessitating state intervention, with timetables for accomplishing them;
+2. Statement of family changes that are needed to correct the identified safety threats and risk factors necessitating state intervention, with timetables for accomplishing them;

 3. Summary of parent(s) living conditions and employment;